Summary and main points

 The tigers in the panel that she made,

-• The lady's long to live a free and fearless life is shown by the choice her of design – the tiger.
-Because the tigers are the free, happy, proud, and independent dwellers of the forest.
+* The lady longs to live a free and fearless life, is shown by her choice of design - the tiger, because tigers are the free, happy, round and independent dwellers of the forest.

-• Probably, her suffering will end upon her death.
-It means her ordeal is endless in this world and death is the only end of her suffering and torments.
+* Probably, her suffering will end upon her death.
+It means her ordeal is endless in this world, and death is the only end of her suffering and torment.

-• But still, the ring shall remain on her hand even after death, i.e., her husband’s rule over her is not yet over despite the fact that the weight of the ring was unbearable for her in life.
+* But still, the ring shall remain on her hand even after death, i.e., her husband's rule over her is not yet over even though the weight of the ring was unbearable for her in life.

-• Denizens – here an animal that lives or is found in a particular place.
+- Denizen – here, an animal that lives or is found in a particular place.

-• Fluttering – to move in quick, irregular motion as if being agitated.
+- Fluttering – to move in quick, irregular motion as if agitated.